 One of the potent ways to remove cellulite is to burn it by taking certain stimulants.
-This is what most oral medications for such treatments are made for, by making use of caffeine and other substances that help reduce the cellulite.
-However, taking these medicines results can increase unwanted substances within the body which can disturb the dietary requirements and harm the baby.
+This is how most oral medications for cellulite work, by making use of caffeine and other substances that help reduce the cellulite.
+However, taking these medicines during pregnancy are not recommended.

 2. Laser or Thermal Treatment Techniques

 Some of the most popular treatment techniques to reduce cellulite involve making use of laser beams or other methods that increase the temperature of the body region to get rid of cellulite.
-These might be quite effective, but any effect on the body temperature can be harmful to the child since it requires an optimal environment to be healthy and alive.
+These might be quite effective, but risky during pregnancy.

-- One of the best ways to take care of cellulite that has manifested in the body is by means of exercise.
+- One of the best ways to take care of cellulite manifested in the body is by exercising regularly.
 It is the healthiest and the safest way to take care of it.
-However, it is usually recommended that pregnant women should not perform any strenuous exercise.
+However, it is usually recommended that pregnant women not perform strenuous exercise.

 Here are some tips that you can follow to avoid cellulite: